hydralisk98/ava-editor/README.md

 (fonts, BG & FG colors, bold, italics, embedded images...)
 * Implement the SGML/XML Read-only previewer
 * Improve the SGML/XML previewer to include writing into the previewer and dumb updating
+* Load and Save RTF files
+* Load and Save XML files
+* Load and Save PDF files

+### Priority class 2

 * Enhance the SGML/XML previewer to do smart&dynamic previews between multiple instances
 * Reduce the code size and need for dependencies to a minimum (or zero if possible)
-* Load and Save RTF files
-* Load and Save XML files
+* Load and Save ODT files
 * Load and Save DOCX files
-* Load and Save ODT files
-* Load and Save PDF files
 * Load and Save SGML files
 * AboutForm & everything alongside that, the proper reimplementation

-### Priority class 2
+### Priority class 3

 * Cipher/Decipher for the ACA number system (12,16?,20?,24?)
 (Base 12 symbols: A,B,C,D,E,F,U,V,W,X,Y,Z; 12 extra symbols: H,T,K,N,M,R,I,O,2,3,4,5;)
 * Cipher/Decipher for the UTA mathematical symbolic system (MathematicalSystemToDescribeEveryhing)